J. Edgar Hoover: Reaction to civil rights groups

-In 1956, several years before he targeted Martin Luther King Jr., Hoover had a public showdown with T. R. M. Howard, a civil rights leader from Mound Bayou, Mississippi.
+Hoover had opposed the Civil Rights Movement and often falsely linked its figures like Martin Luther King Jr. as subversive communist threats to the established order and "American way of life".
+In 1956, several years before he targeted King, Hoover had a public showdown with T. R. M. Howard, a civil rights leader from Mound Bayou, Mississippi.
 During a national speaking tour, Howard had criticized the FBI's failure to investigate thoroughly the racially motivated murders of George W. Lee, Lamar Smith, and Emmett Till.
 Hoover wrote an open letter to the press singling out these statements as "irresponsible".

+Later through the FBI program COINTELPRO, Hoover issued directives to "discredit, disrupt, and destroy" civil rights leaders and organizations, authorizing wire taps and other forms of surveillance to try to gather information that could be used to discredit them.
 In the 1960s, Hoover's FBI monitored John Lennon, Malcolm X, and Muhammad Ali.
-The COINTELPRO tactics were later extended to organizations such as the Nation of Islam, the Black Panther Party, King's Southern Christian Leadership Conference and others.
+COINTELPRO tactics were later extended to organizations such as the Nation of Islam, the Black Panther Party, King's Southern Christian Leadership Conference and others.
 Hoover's moves against people who maintained contacts with subversive elements, some of whom were members of the civil rights movement, also led to accusations of trying to undermine their reputations.

 Hoover meeting with President John F. Kennedy and Attorney General Robert F. Kennedy in the Oval Office at White House.

 The treatment of Martin Luther King Jr. and actress Jean Seberg are two examples: Jacqueline Kennedy recalled that Hoover told President John F. Kennedy that King had tried to arrange a sex party while in the capital for the March on Washington and that Hoover told Robert F. Kennedy that King had made derogatory comments during the President's funeral.
 Under Hoover's leadership, the FBI sent an anonymous blackmail letter to King shortly before he accepted the Nobel Peace Prize in 1964, indicating "There is only one thing left for you to do", which King interpreted as an exhortation for him to commit suicide; however, King's interpretation of the letter has not been proven, with more portions of the letter being made public in 2014 which revealed that it also praised "older leaders" in the civil right movement such as Roy Wilkins and urged King to step aside and let other men lead the movement.

 President Lyndon B. Johnson at the signing of the Civil Rights Act of 1964.
 White House East Room.
 People watching include Attorney General Robert F. Kennedy, Senate Minority Leader Everett M. Dirksen, Senator Hubert Humphrey, First Lady "Lady Bird" Johnson, Rev. Martin Luther King Jr., F.B.I.
 Director J. Edgar Hoover, Speaker of the House John McCormack.
 Television cameras are broadcasting the ceremony.